 We also represent clients in cases where meal and rest breaks are not adequately provided.

 Our employment law attorneys provide negotiation and litigation services with respect to severance agreements.
 While most employment is at-will, employment contracts — including oral, written or implied employment contracts — may entitle an employee to severance benefits, and breaches of those contracts may require litigation to resolve.

 Contact The Rutten Law Firm, APC, In Woodland Hills, California

 Speak with a lawyer about your employment law case by contacting us at The Rutten Law Firm, APC.
 Get the personalized legal service that your case deserves from an attorney who’s experienced and dedicated to your well-being.

 Contact us online or call us at 818-308-5945 to schedule an appointment for a free initial consultation with one of our dedicated California discrimination, retaliation, wrongful termination and sexual harassment lawyers.
-From our office in Woodland Hills, we represent clients throughout Los Angeles, Orange, Riverside, San Bernardino counties, the Bay Area, and the entire state of California.
+From our office in Woodland Hills, we represent clients throughout Woodland Hills, Orange, Riverside, San Bernardino counties, the Bay Area, and the entire state of California.